Multan: Timurid dynasty

 In 1397, Multan was besieged by Tamerlane's grandson Pir Muhammad.
-Pir Muhammad's forces captured the city in 1398 following the conclusion of the 6 month-long siege.
+Pir Muhammad's forces captured the city in 1398 following the conclusion of the 6-month-long siege.
 Khizr Khan the governor of Multan allied with Amir Timur.
 Timur captured Lahore and gave its control to Khizr khan as reward for his support.
-Also in 1398, the elder Tamerlane and Multan's Governor Khizr Khan together sacked Delhi.
+Also in 1398, the elder Tamerlane and Multan's governor Khizr Khan together accomplished the Sack of Delhi.
 The sack of Delhi lead to major disruptions of the Sultanate's central governing structure.
 Khizr Khan ruled the subcontinent on the name of Timur.
 In 1414, Multan's Khizr Khan captured Delhi from Daulat Khan Lodi, and established the short-lived Sayyid dynasty — the fourth dynasty of the Delhi Sultanate.

-A contemporary writer Yahya Sirhindi mentions in his Takhrikh-i-Mubarak Shahi that Khizr Khan was a descendant of prophet Muhammad.
+A contemporary writer Yahya Sirhindi mentions in his Takhrikh-i-Mubarak Shahi that Khizr Khan was a descendant of Muhammad.

 Langah Sultanate

 Multan then passed to the Langah, who established the Langah Sultanate in Multan under the rule of Budhan Khan, who assumed the title Mahmud Shah.
-The reign of Shah Husayn, grandson of Mahmud Shah, who ruled from 1469 to 1498 is considered to most illustrious of the Langah Sultans.
+The reign of Shah Husayn, grandson of Mahmud Shah, who ruled from 1469 to 1498 is considered to be most illustrious of the Langah Sultans.
 Multan experienced prosperity during this time, and a large number of Baloch settlers arrived in the city at the invitation of Shah Husayn.
-The Sultanate's borders stretched encompassed the neighbouring regions surrounding the cities of Chiniot and Shorkot, near modern day Faisalabad.
+The Sultanate's borders stretched encompassed the neighbouring regions surrounding the cities of Chiniot and Shorkot, including present day Faisalabad.
 Shah Husayn successfully repulsed attempted invasion by the Delhi Sultans led by Tatar Khan and Barbak Shah.

 Multan's Langah Sultanate came to an end in 1525 when the city was invaded by rulers of the Arghun dynasty, who were either ethnic Mongols, or of Turkic or Turco-Mongol extraction.

 Suri dynasty

 In 1541, the Pashtun king Sher Shah Suri captured Multan, and successfully defended the city from the advances of the Mughal Emperor Humayun.
 In 1543, Sher Shah Suri expelled Baloch dynasty, who under the command of Fateh Khan Mirrani had overrun the city.
-Following its recapture, Sher Shah Suri ordered construction of a road between Lahore and Multan in order to connect Multan to his massive Grand Trunk Road project.
+Following its recapture, Sher Shah Suri ordered construction of a road between Lahore and Multan to connect Multan to his massive Grand Trunk Road project.
 Sher Shah Suri also built (or renovated) Delhi-Multan road, the ancient trade route had existed since the time of King Ashoka or earlier.
-In order to improve transit in the areas between Delhi and Multan, leading to Kandahar and Herat in Afghanistan, eventually to Mashhad capital of Khorasan province of Iran.
+To improve transit in the areas between Delhi and Multan, leading to Kandahar and Herat in Afghanistan, eventually to Mashhad capital of Khorasan province of Iran.
 It then served as the starting point for trade caravans from medieval India departing towards West Asia.